KorayDurudogan/BlogApp/README.md

         put -> /api/posts (publish a post)
         get -> /api/posts (see public posts of followed users and your all posts.
 Send with '?hashtag=..' param for hashtag filter.)

+Angular8 used for front-end development.
+I used FlatLab Admin Template for styling.

 # System

 * Node v12.16.2
 * Express v6.14.4

 * MongoDb v4.2.6

+* Angular v8.0.1
+* TypeScript v3.4.3
+* rxjs v6.4.0
+* Bootstrap v3.1